ag-cpp/digikam/core/libs/video/qtav/README.md

     - Fix includes rules/order from Qt and local.

-    - Fix coding style (brackets, tabs to spaces, indents, etc.).
+    - Fix coding style (brackets, tabs to spaces, indents, if logics, init pointers, etc.).

     - Port GLWidgetRenderer class to QOpenGLWidget for Qt5 and Qt6 GLWidgetRenderer2 still based on Qt5::QGLWidget and is disabled for Qt6.

     - Apply fixes for Coverity-Scan static analyzer.

+    - Fix all undefined warnings at compilation time.

 * Under Progress: